luca992/kEasySocket/README.md

 # Intro
-  kEasySocket is a multiplatform kotlin websocket client.
+  kEasySocket is a multiplatform / native kotlin websocket client.
 Also supports communication with a phoenix framework web project through the use of channels over websocket.

   Platform Status:
   * macOs: _working_